JonKPowers/horses/readme.md

 ## TL;DR

-Running `main.py` will process files in the `data` subdirectory and store them in various tables in a mySQL database.
+Running `main.py` will process files in the `data` subdirectory and store them in various tables in a MySQL database.
 It will then pull information from the database about how long it took horses to complete races of various lengths and what the temperature was for each of those races.
 It will then generate a plots for each race length showing the final times against  the temperature of the race as well as line showing the mean race times at each temperature.